 Driftwood beach is very popular among family vacationers and allows pets throughout the year.

-Constant soil erosion in the area has led to unfavourable conditions for trees to grow here. which resulted in the creation of a rather eerie yet stunning landscape of conserved and bleached fallen trees.
+Constant soil erosion in the area has led to unfavorable conditions for trees to grow here. which resulted in the creation of a rather eerie yet stunning landscape of conserved and bleached fallen trees.

 7. Glory Beach